privacybydesign/saml_issuer/README.md

 # saml_issuer

 A SimpleSAMLphp library for issuing attributes coming from a SAML Identity Provider.
-Currently supports SURFconext, eduGAIN and LinkedIn.
+Currently supports SURFconext and LinkedIn.

 # Environment variables
 See `sample.env` for a list of environment variables.
 Copy the file to `.env` and fill in the secrets.